CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

     If you're using a Beacon v2 JSON file with the `convert-pheno` command-line interface just provide the right [syntax](https://github.com/mrueda/convert-pheno#synopsis):

     !!!
-Note "About data types"
+Tip "About data types"
         Note that the file can consist of a single individual (JSON object) or multiple ones (JSON array of objects).

     ```